borntofrappe/borntofrappe/README.md

 - feature: icons page showcasing the vector graphics designed for the website

-- design: illustration for the 404 page

 - update: include illustrations in pages

 - update: use `addEventListener` to detect a change in the preference of a media query — this instead of `addListener`

-- design: flag icon, representing an F1 race